AG Ken Paxton announces new election integrity initiative

 - A vote harvester collecting your ballot from you.

 Increasing election integrity has been a central focus of Paxton’s tenure.
-Currently, Paxton’s office is prosecuting over 500 election fraud cases in Texas, according to his website.
+Currently, Paxton’s office is prosecuting 43 people for more than 500 pending offenses, according to his website.

-At this time, it is unknown how this newly formed unit is different from Paxton’s previous efforts to oust election fraud.
+A KXAN investigation last October found voter fraud complaints are rare, and it’s even less common for them to result in jail time.
+The vast majority of cases were settled through plea agreements with the attorney general.

+Critics of Paxton’s election fraud crackdown, like Dallas County Judge Clay Jenkins, say it’s unnecessary and a waste of resources.

 In 2020 Paxton’s office was a national leader on this front, dedicating thousands of hours and resources to investigating fraud.
 Only 16 cases were prosecuted from the 2020 election, according to the Houston Chronicle.